rrabbi8/rrabbi8/README.md

 ### Good to see you here!
-As a computer scientist, I am deeply passionate about the impact of technology on our daily lives.
-My recent graduation from the University of Melbourne has equipped me with a strong understanding of data structures and algorithms, enabling me to tackle complex problems with ease.
-With proficiency in programming languages such as Java, C, and Python, as well as web development languages like HTML, CSS, and JavaScript, I am adept at building functional computer systems that cater to the needs of users.
+As a computer scientist, I am passionate about technology's impact on our daily lives.
+Graduating from The University Melbourne, I posess strong skills in data structures, algorithms and proficiency in several programming languages (Java, C, Python, HTML, CSS, and JavaScript).

-My extensive knowledge of common design patterns for software system architecture makes me an invaluable member of any team.
-Through my capstone project experience, I have developed crucial skills in managing client requirements, documenting project progress, and delivering fully functional products.
-As a result, I possess a solid foundation for handling project life cycles, and I am confident in my ability to deliver exceptional results in any project I undertake.
+My extensive knowledge of common design patterns for software system architecture and expeirence through several projects, makes me an invaluable team member with a solid foundation for handling project life cycles and delivering exceptional results.

 <br/>